civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(1)** Every person or entity that contravenes section 7 or 7.1 or any regulation made under subsection 11.49(1) is guilty of an offence and liable

-    on summary conviction, to a fine of not more than $1,000,000 or to imprisonment for a term of not more than **two years less a day**, or to both; or
+    on summary conviction, to a fine of not more than $1,000,000 or to imprisonment for a term of not more than two years less a day, or to both; or

 ### Section 174